Kuniwak/piine/README.markdown

 6. Operation Check

-    Open `piine-viewer/production` (called "pione" viewer) on your device.
+    Open `piine-viewer/production` (called "piine" viewer) on your device.

     Next, open `piine-client/production` (called "piine" client) on another your device or tab/window.